sarctastic/Supply-Chain-Dataset-Analysis/README.md

-# Supply Chain Analysis for 'Aramex'
+# Supply Chain Analysis for 'DataCosmartsupply' dataset
-### In depth analysis of the supply chain and operations of a logistics, courier and package delivery company: storage, throughput, average traffic.
+### In depth analysis of the supply chain and operations of a dataset emulating a logistics, courier and package delivery company: storage, throughput, average traffic.
 Pinpointing major drivers of revenue, and the major effects of the surrounding economic environment.
 ---
 ##  Team Members
 - **[Omar Mohamed Abdelaziz]**